With Zod

 url: "wss://api.example.com/ws",

-queue: "drop-newest", // Queue mode: "drop-newest" (default), "drop-oldest", or "off"
+queue: "drop-newest", // "drop-newest" (default), "drop-oldest", or "off"

-queueSize: 50, // Max queued messages (default: 50)
+queueSize: 1000, // Max queued messages

 });

-The client automatically reconnects with exponential backoff:
+The client reconnects automatically with exponential backoff when connection drops:

 const client = wsClient({